MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-arch.md

     -   Setup Moodle controller instance and worker nodes.
     -   Configuring PHP & webserver.

-### Deploy Azure Infrastructure with Azure ARM Templates
+## Deploy Azure Infrastructure with Azure ARM emplates
 - Deploying Azure infrastructure using ARM template.
 - When using an ARM template to deploy infrastructure on Azure, you have a couple of available options.
 - The following diagram will give an idea about Infrastructure Resources.